vertueux/smov/src/utilities/README.md

 ## Overview

-The configuration sub-directory contains all packages and source to the calibration & testing the servos.
+The utilities sub-directory contains all packages and source to the calibration & testing the servos.